Vincent Crisostomo

-Vincent Anthony Crisostomo (born February 6, 1961 in Tachikawa, Japan) is a gay HIV AIDS activist of Chamorro descent from Guam.
-He was diagnosed with AIDS in 1995.
-He currently serves as Director of Aging Services at the San Francisco AIDS Foundation (SFAF) previously he served as Program Manager of SFAF's Elizabeth Taylor 50-Plus Network at the San Francisco AIDS Foundation.
+Vincent Anthony Crisostomo (born 1961, Tachikawa, Japan) is an HIV AIDS activist from Guam.
+As of 2022, he was serving as Director of Aging Services at the San Francisco AIDS Foundation (SFAF).
+Previously, he served as Program Manager of SFAF's Elizabeth Taylor 50-Plus Network at the San Francisco AIDS Foundation.

 Personal life

-Crisostomo grew up Catholic in a religious family.
+Crisostomo grew up Catholic in a religious Chamorro family.
 He attended church frequently and was an altar boy as well as a member of the church choir.
 While the church provided a sense of community, it also promoted intolerance of homosexuality.
 Eventually, this prompted Crisostomo to leave the church and his home.

+Crisostomo himself contracted HIV in 1987 and was diagnosed with HIV the following year, after going to a clinic for what he thought was strep throat.
+Aged 28 at the time, he was told he likely wouldn't survive to age 30.

-Crisostomo met his partner Jesse Solomon in 1988 in New York City.
+Crisostomo is gay.
+He met his partner, Jesse Solomon, in 1988 in New York City.
 Solomon was a physical therapist who worked with severely disabled children as well as a personal trainer and yoga teacher.
 They moved to San Francisco in 1990 and were one of the first 50 same-sex couples to register at the San Francisco City Hall.
-Solomon passed on October 6, 1991 of HIV/AIDS.
+Solomon died October 6, 1991 of HIV/AIDS.

+In 1992, Crisostomo made his HIV status public on World AIDS Day, making him the first openly HIV-positive person to live in the Pacific Islands.

+Crisostomo did not initially take medication for his HIV diagnosis, after seeing how early treatments impacted some of his acquaintances.
+Although he first focused on holistic treatment and nutrition to get through his illnesses, he later began taking medication in 1996 after receiving an AIDS diagnosis in 1995.

 HIV/AIDS Work

+Crisostomo first learned about HIV/AIDS in December 1983, while living in Japan.
+When he visited San Francisco in summer 1984, it felt like "a ghost town".

 Volunteering in New York City

-Crisostomo began doing HIV AIDS work in 1985 when he was in New York City.
-One of his jobs was at a club where many patrons began falling sick.
+Crisostomo began doing HIV AIDS work in 1984, after moving to New York City.
+One of his jobs was at a bar, where he noticed that many patrons stopped appearing because they were falling sick.
 He volunteered to do hospital visits for the terminally ill HIV/AIDS patients.
-Crisostomo himself contracted HIV in 1987 and was diagnosed with AIDS in 1995.

 GAPA Community HIV Project and Asian AIDS Project

 In 1992, Crisostomo became an HIV AIDS educator in the Asian Pacific Islanders LGBTQ community through the GAPA Community HIV Project (GCHP) and the Asian AIDS Project, which later merged to become the API Wellness Center.
-Guam's World AIDS day in 1992 was also the day that Crisostomo became the first Chamorro to publicly come out as living with AIDS.

 He continued to travel back to Guam and the Pacific area to provide assistance on HIV AIDS capacity building and service provision.